-Historic Wreck found in Guernsey waters is owned by the States of Guernsey and automatically comes under the authority of the Receiver of Wreck at Sir Charles Frossard House, La Charroterie, St. Peter Port, Guernsey, GY11FH (telephone 01481 717000).
-You must not tamper with or remove historic wreck unless you have written license from the Culture and Leisure Department.
+Historic Wreck found in Guernsey territorial waters is owned by the States of Guernsey and automatically comes under the authority of the Receiver of Wreck at Sir Charles Frossard House, La Charroterie, St. Peter Port, Guernsey, GY1 1FH (telephone 01481 717000).
+You must not tamper with or remove historic wreck unless you have written license from Culture and Heritage Services via this form.
 This includes excavation of the seabed at the site.
 Objects found away from obvious wreck sites may be brought ashore if it is likely that they are in danger of destruction or loss provided that they can be lifted without damaging any wreck or site, and also that the find is reported and handed over.
 The location of the find should be noted and carefully recorded.
-The Department acknowledges that it is often difficult to ascertain whether or not an object falls within the definition of historic wreck.
+Culture and Heritage Services acknowledges that it is often difficult to ascertain whether or not an object falls within the definition of historic wreck.

 How do I obtain a license to dive on historic wreck?

-The Culture and Leisure Department is mandated to issue licenses which allow responsible persons or bodies within Guernsey waters to 'work on' or 'remove' historic wreck and to salvage historic wreck in a restricted area.
+Culture and Heritage Services is mandated to issue licenses which allow responsible persons or bodies within Guernsey territorial waters to 'work on' or 'remove' historic wreck and to salvage historic wreck in a restricted area.
 A small fee is charged for the license.
-The size of the fee will be determined by the Culture and Leisure Department based on the importance of the wreck and whether salvage operations are to be undertaken.
+The size of the fee will be determined by Culture and Heritage Services based on the importance of the wreck and whether salvage operations are to be undertaken.
 It should be noted that an application for a license will not automatically result in the issue of a license.

 What happens to historic wreck after it has been received?

-The Culture and Leisure Department will decide whether the object should become part of the museum collection.
-The Department will also negotiate possible compensation with the diver based on a percentage of the value of the object.
-If the Department decides to sell the object the diver will be given the first opportunity to buy it from the States on the basis of an independent valuation, less the compensation to which the diver is entitled.
+Culture and Heritage Services will decide whether the object should become part of the Guernsey Museum collection.
+Culture and Heritage Services will also negotiate possible compensation with the diver based on a percentage of the value of the object.
+If it decides to sell the object the diver will be given the first opportunity to buy it from the States of Guernsey on the basis of an independent valuation, less the compensation to which the diver is entitled.